Golden Days (play): Background and 1919 tryout

 Producer George C. Tyler and his financial backer, Abe Erlanger, had great success with the staging of Pollyanna in 1916, largely because of two young actresses.
 The lead actress on Broadway, Patricia Collinge, became well-known with that role.
-Helen Hayes, though she had been on stage since childhood, wasn't widely known until Tyler cast her for the lead in the second (road) company of Pollyanna.
+Helen Hayes, though she had been on stage since childhood, was not widely known until Tyler cast her for the lead in the second (road) company of Pollyanna.
 Collinge proved more popular in the Midwest, with a long run in Chicago for Tillie, while Hayes was the darling of East Coast critics, (Note: For an example, see the review by Will Casseboom, Jr, by no means unusual in its fawning praise of Hayes.) with roles in the American adaptation of Dear Brutus, Clarence, and Bab.

 The two actresses would share the leading part in the production of Golden Days as well.
 Sidney Toler and Marion Short had sold Tyler and Erlanger their play The Golden Age in 1919.
 It was a Cinderella type story, coupled with casual interactions among young people and a nod to American involvement during the recently ended Great War.
 The play, staged by Frederick Stanhope, was given a weeks tryout at Nixon's Apollo Theatre in Atlantic City, New Jersey starting July 28, 1919.
 Helen Hayes starred with Donald Gallaher as her male lead and a strong supporting company.
 Reviews of the play were positive; though acknowledging the lightweight storyline, the local critics were enthusiastic about Hayes' performance and that of the supporting cast.
 They also reported that Hayes was summoned forth by the audience after each act for curtain calls.
 An interview of author Sidney Toler soon after the tryout mentioned he had written "seven successful plays" including The Golden Age in the past two years.

 The Actors' Equity strike of 1919 erupted this same month; though lasting only thirty days, it had an impact on production schedules.
 No more is heard of The Golden Age until November 1919, when a musical comedy by that name, produced by F. Ray Comstock and Morris Gest, written by Guy Bolton and Jerome Kern and starring Harry Fox, was reported to be starting rehearsals in Manhattan.